Contents

 Examples of common ineligible costs are:

-- Core costs for day to day running of your organisation not associated with the project
+- core costs for day to day running of your organisation not associated with the project

-- Staffing costs which are covered by other sources of funding
+- staffing costs which are covered by other sources of funding

-- Development of your business not relating to the project
+- development of your business not relating to the project

-- Costs relating to an extension of ongoing work
+- costs relating to an extension of ongoing work

-- Parties, including opening and closing night galas, awards ceremonies and prizes
+- parties, including opening and closing night galas, awards ceremonies and prizes

-- Large scale capital expenditure
+- large scale capital expenditure

-- Activity that is currently or has already been specifically supported by another external source of funding
+- activity that is currently or has already been specifically supported by another external source of funding

-- Promotional or other activity (such as standees and printed brochures) which do not support environmental sustainability
+- promotional or other activity (such as standees and printed brochures) which do not support environmental sustainability

-- A contribution to the same activity supported by other BFI funds such as BFI Film Audience Network
+- a contribution to the same activity supported by other BFI funds such as BFI Film Audience Network

-- Costs not directly relating to audience development.
+- costs not directly relating to audience development

-Please note, if you are registered for VAT, your figures should not include VAT that you can claim back.
+Your figures should not include VAT that you can claim back.
 If you are not registered for VAT, or you are registered for VAT but cannot fully recover the VAT you incur on costs, your figures should include irrecoverable VAT.
 Grants we make are ‘outside the scope’ of VAT and should be listed in your accounts as a grant and not, for example, as a fee for any services supplied to the BFI.
 You should get financial advice from your own accountant or the relevant tax office.

 Partnership funding